 - Provide enhanced training opportunities to students in various areas of clinical practice

-- Prepare PAs who use best practice methods to plan, develop and deliver high quality, cost-effective health care services
+- Prepare PAs who use evidence-based methods to plan, develop and deliver high quality, cost-effective health care

 Physician Assistant Studies (MS): Admission Requirements